wacncontent/CustomizeTool/output/articles/sql-database/sql-database-v12-upgrade.md

 If your server has any Web or Business databases you must upgrade them.
 During the process of upgrading to SQL Database V12 you will update all Web and Business databases to a new service tier.

 To assist you with upgrading, the SQL Database service recommends an appropriate service tier and performance level (pricing tier) for each database.
-The service recommends the best tier for running your existing database’s workload by analyzing the historical usage for your database.
+The service recommends the best tier for running your existing databaseâs workload by analyzing the historical usage for your database.

 3. In the **Upgrade this server** blade select each database to review and select the recommended pricing tier to upgrade to.
 You can always browse the available pricing tiers and select the one that suits your environment best.